White House Recommends Tests for All Nursing Home Residents

 “We’re two months into it," she said.
 “If they had done that to begin with, we would’ve picked up cases early and we wouldn’t have so many deaths.”

-Representatives for the federal Centers for Medicare & Medicaid Services did not immediately respond when asked why the agency wasn’t making testing a requirement, as it did in mid March when it ordered all homes to cease group gatherings and visitations, and to screen staff with such measures as temperature checks.
+Representatives for the federal Centers for Medicare & Medicaid Services did not immediately respond when asked why the agency wasn’t making testing a requirement.
+In mid-March, it asked homes to cease group gatherings and visitations, and to screen staff with such measures as temperature checks.

+A senior administration official said taking a tougher stand is still an option.

+“If the states aren’t able to come back with plans quickly to do it, then there’s a good chance we will order them to do that, but we believe that right now there are plenty of tests out there,” the official said on condition of anonymity because he lacked authorization to speak to the media.